 I got to personally experience the new Chakra Balancing Massage.
 Chakras are the belief that the body has seven main centers along the spine that not only admit life but also absorb energy.
 These are:

 - Ajna, the third eye

 - Vishuddha, the throat

 - Muladhara, the root or spine

 Our energy is deeply impacted by the world around us and I have been feeling out of alignment physically and emotionally.
-According to Sharon there are a variety of therapies that can be used as part of your chakra balancing program, including acupuncture, Reiki, color and light therapy and shiatsu.
+According to Sharon, there are a variety of therapies that can be used as part of your chakra balancing program, including acupuncture, Reiki, color and light therapy and shiatsu.

 My treatment was otherworldly.
-Maria, my therapist, was so in tune to me that without mentioning things she was able to focus on places that I naturally carry stress and some soreness I have from old injuries.
+Maria, my therapist, was so in tune with me that without mentioning things she was able to focus on places that I naturally carry stress and some soreness I have from old injuries.
 It was the most rejuvenating massage I have ever had the pleasure of experiencing.
 My treatment combined sounds, scents of the surrounding desert and the soothing low lights.
-I felt centered and relaxed to the upmost after working with Maria for over an hour.
+I felt centered and relaxed to the utmost after working with Maria for over an hour.

 After my massage, I took advantage of a relaxing soak in the hot tub and soaked up the peacefulness of Silverleaf.
 It is truly an experience that I look forward to enjoying again.
 Escape and rejuvenate a world away without ever having to leave the stunning Arizona landscape.